How to Use "Detect App is Debuggable" on Android Mobile Apps

 Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Detect App Is Debuggable on Android apps using Appdome
+How to Implement Detect App Is Debuggable in Android Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Android Apps that Detect App Is Debuggable without an SDK or gateway: